argoproj/argo-workflows/docs/features-3.6.md

 * [#12199](https://github.com/argoproj/argo-workflows/pull/12199): You can specify HTTP headers to use to detect IP addresses using the `IP_KEY_FUNC_HEADERS` environment variable.
 This is used in the rate limiter.
 * [#13695](https://github.com/argoproj/argo-workflows/pull/13695): You can now retry a single node from a workflow, even if the workflow succeeded.
 * [#13610](https://github.com/argoproj/argo-workflows/pull/13610): You can now filter with prefixes and patterns in the workflow list.
+* [#13494](https://github.com/argoproj/argo-workflows/pull/13494): URLs are now linkified in workflow node info
+* [#13511](https://github.com/argoproj/argo-workflows/pull/13511): You can now group nodes based on `templateRef` and see invoking template name instead of the execution order DAG.

 ## Metrics